 "Contractor," she replied.

-A soft whisper of clothing and a knee thrust itself from the shadow.
+A soft whisper of cloth and a knee thrust itself from the shadow.
 He was sitting down.

 "That's good," he said.
-"Means there's no reason to turn you into the cops."
+"Means there's no reason to turn you over the cops."

 A gloved hand rested on his knee and opened, palm up.